NatronGitHub/openfx-misc/README.md

 ### Other

+* ImageStatisticsOFX: Compute statistics over an image or a rectangular area.
 * NoOpOFX: Copies the input to the ouput.
 Useful for inspecting the properties of input and output clips.
 * TestRenderOFX: Test some rendering features of the OFX host.